badalkodape1986/kubernetes-projects/3_scale_rs_hpa.md

         - containerPort: 80

 Apply:
 kubectl apply -f nginx-replicaset.yaml

 Verify:
 kubectl get rs
 kubectl get pods -l app=nginx
 ✅ If you delete a pod, ReplicaSet will create a new one automatically.

-Step 2: Deploy Nginx with a Deployment (better than ReplicaSet)

-ReplicaSets are usually managed by Deployments.
+Step 2: Deploy Nginx with a Deployment (better than ReplicaSet) ReplicaSets are usually managed by Deployments (which also support rolling updates).
-So we’ll use a Deployment instead (since it supports rolling updates).

 nginx-deployment.yaml